 What do we mean by ‘dialogue’?

-- We do not mean failing to challenge ideas and activities we believe to be harmful, or failing to recognise areas of disagreement.
+We do not mean failing to challenge ideas and activities we believe to be harmful, or failing to recognise areas of disagreement.
 Mutual understanding means understanding differences as well as common ground.
-If dialogue achieves no more than box-ticking, photo-opportunities, or mutual admiration, it is of little value.

-- We want to see a world where everyone lives cooperatively on the basis of shared human values, respect for human rights, and concern for future generations.
+We want to see a world where everyone lives cooperatively on the basis of shared human values, respect for human rights, and concern for future generations.
 We believe this entails viewing people who have different views from ours first-and-foremost as fellow human beings, rather than ‘The Other’.
-That does not mean failing to argue for what we believe is right; but it does mean listening, understanding, looking at evidence, treating people fairly, and avoiding ill-informed generalisations.
+That does not mean failing to argue for what we believe is right; or challenging words and activities we see as harmful, but it does mean listening, understanding, looking at evidence, treating people fairly, and avoiding ill-informed generalisations.
 It also means being willing to work with others of different beliefs for the common good.

 Why is dialogue important now?